victorathanasio/KPI-test/README.md

 All the functionalities of the REST API are under the module REST_API and they where implemented using Flask.

+NB : For the id, I choosed a new indexation, because there were no consistent property that could be used as a Key in the json.
+(The nex indexation is just the order in with the elements are in the json).

 # Stage 2: Web application

 This stage was implemented using the library Dash.